Back to Blog

 Days 15-17: Soft Launch

 The AI employee starts processing real work.
-However, a human team member reviews outputs before they are finalised or sent.
-This might look like:
+A human team member reviews outputs before they are finalised or sent:

 Days 18-21: Expanding Autonomy